For God sent not his Son into the world to condemn the world; but that the world through him might be saved.

 Joseph also went up from Galilee, from the city of Nazareth, to Judea, to the city of David which is called Bethlehem, because he was of the house and family of David, in order to register along with Mary, who was engaged to him, and was with child.
 While they were there, the days were completed for her to give birth.

 The birth of Jesus in Bethlehem is the fulfillment of the prophecy found in Micah 5:2.
 “But you, Bethlehem Ephrathah, though you are small among the clans of Judah, out of you will come for me one who will be ruler over Israel, whose origins are from of old, from ancient times.”
 Bethlehem was a small city in Judah near Jerusalem.
-King David had been born in Bethlehem and Jesus, who came from the lineage of King David and whose lineage goes all the way back to Adam, was also born there.
-Jesus is referred to as the King of the Jews from the beginning of his life to the end and it is no coincidence that Bethlehem’s literal meaning is “The House of Bread” because Jesus is the “Bread of Life”.
-You see, every detail about the birth of Jesus, including being born in Bethlehem, was all part of God’s divine plan for our salvation.
+King David had been born in Bethlehem and Jesus, who came from the lineage of King David and whose family line goes all the way back to Adam, was also born there.
+Jesus is referred to as the King of the Jews from the beginning of His life to the end and it is no coincidence that Bethlehem’s literal meaning is “The House of Bread” because Jesus is the “Bread of Life”.
+You see, none of this was an accident or a coincidence.
+Every detail about the birth of Jesus, including being born in Bethlehem, was all part of God’s divine plan for our salvation.

 But the angel said to them, “Do not be afraid.
 I bring you good news that will cause great joy for all the people.
 Today in the town of David a Savior has been born to you; he is the Messiah, the Lord.